 Roadways: There are few buses running on these routes.
 Bus is available from Ashok Nagar, Pichhore, Lalitpur etc and better option is to hire a taxi.

-Where to Stay: There are various Private Hotels and Resorts available in Chanderi but the best one to stay is Hotel Tana Bana of MP Tourism and other one is Amraee Rural Tourism Resort.
+There are various Private Hotels and Resorts available in Chanderi but the best one to stay is Hotel Tana Bana of MP Tourism and other one is Amraee Rural Tourism Resort.
+Tourist can also stay in Homestays developed by MP tourism in various villages around the Chanderi named Pranpur, Vikranmpur, etc.

 1. I would like to thank you for the efforts you’ve put in writing this site.
 I’m hoping the same high-grade web site post from you in the upcoming as well.
 Actually your creative writing abilities has inspired me to get my own blog now.
 Really the blogging is spreading its wings quickly.
 Your write up is a great example of it.